miguelaledesma/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+// the DOM is short for document object model.
+The DOM is a data structure and we can use javascript to manipulate the DOM.
+We can add nested elements and append them to the DOM with a function in javascript.
 2. What is an event?
+//an event is when something happens to the DOM.
+An event can be when we want to create a new nest of elements to append to the index.html  and something is expected to occur.
+It can also be something that is occuring within the DOM or something that might get triggered by the user interaction.
 3. What is an event listener?
+//an event listener is an function that when an event happens such as a click to a certain area of the webpage, the event listener will trigger and add it to the user interface.

 4. Why would we convert a NodeList into an Array?
+// we want to convert a nodelist into an array so we have access to each of the elements within that array, then we can create elements and add them to the nodelist so that they appear on the DOM.
 5. What is a component?
+// A component is a function.